kyzyx/transform/README.md

     - Flipping, rotating, resizing
     - 3D paths

-Other:
+- Other:
+    - Investigate performance issues - Why is it so much faster locally?
     - Load testing: How many animated spans can browsers handle?

-Extensions:
+- Extensions:
     - Word Parser
     - Extend to canvas
         - Image patches
         - 3D blocks